WaylandM/aspi/doc/examples.md

 |9	|98	|108	|0.485627727653613	|0.485884184917137	|0.809806974861896	|1|
 |10	|84	|102	|1.74466466265676	|0.186548866887074	|0.569938254627077	|1|

+Individual G-tests show that parasite distributions do not differ from symmetry in any of the 10 hosts.

 ##Left bias with left:right ratio varying between hosts<a id="left-bias-heterogeneous"></a>
 ###Data